dcreemer/sample/README.md

 $ pipx upgrade-all
 ```

-If I'm on a deployment only environment, or for a very seldomly-used system, I may install Poetry
+If I'm on a deployment only environment, or for a very seldom-used system, I may install Poetry
 directly into the `pyenv`-installed global environment -- and skip the `pipx` phase.

 ```sh